jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 > Sometimes, we need to be careful about the scale used in plotting the x-axis and y-axis.
 In the diagram shown above, the gradient does not seem large.
 It is because we use a much smaller scale for y-axis than the x-axis (0 to 150 vs -10 to 10).

-Here is another illustration that happen in real problems.
-When we gradudally descent, we may land in an area with steep gradient which the W bounce back to where it comes from.
-This type of shape will be very hard to reach the minima with a constant learning rate.
+Here is another illustration for some real problems.
+When we gradudally descent, we may land in an area with steep gradient which the W will bounce back.
+This type of shape is very hard to reach the minima with a constant learning rate.
+Advance methods to address this problem will be discussed later.

 <div class="imgcap">
 <img src="/assets/dl/ping.jpg" style="border:none;">
 </div>